ornao/pp4/README.md

 15. Once build is finsihed, the build log will tell you *insert image here*
-16. From here, press open app in top right hand of screen to see if deployment successful
+16. From here, press open app in top right hand of screen to see if deployment successful should open to this page if deployment succesful: insert image here*

 ### Trouble-shooting
 17. My first deploment was not successful
 *insert image here"